MartinPacker/md2pptx/docs/user-guide.md

 **Notes:**

-1. Do not code numeric references in the range FFD0 to FFEF.
+1. Do not code [numeric character references](#numeric-character-references) in the range FFD0 to FFEF.
 These are - in Unicode terms - noncharacters. md2pptx uses them internally when parsing text.
 1. You can more precisely control how code slides are laid out and their colours with [Code Metadata](#code-metadata).

 #### `<code>`